 In 1904, Zaner-Bloser published The Zaner Method of Arm Movement, a landmark text that taught the simplified style of writing learned by students at the Zanerian to children in elementary schools all over the United States.
 This book also applied the findings of psychologists who had discovered that young children completed manual tasks more easily if allowed to use the large arm movements that were natural to them at their early stage of motor skills development.

 Zaner-Bloser became part of Highlights family of companies in 1972.
 Publisher of popular children’s magazines, Highlights for Children is dedicated to the belief that children are the world’s most important people.
 The association of these two fine companies has been mutually beneficial.

-Zaner-Bloser is an educational curricula and digital resources provider in language arts/literacy (writing, word study, reading, etc.), 21st century learning, and social-emotional learning.
+Zaner-Bloser is an educational curricula and digital resources provider in language arts/literacy (writing, word study, reading, etc.) and 21st century learning.
 Our flexible, customizable solutions support educators in their mission to help students learn.
 We provide dynamic, appealing, and effective educational programs and services to inspire all students to become lifelong learners and partner with educators to improve results in the classroom.
 With an ever-growing number of digital technologies and evolving research shaping the education landscape, Zaner-Bloser is committed to meeting schools’ needs today—and in the future.